This is what we do.

 Is communications training different for women?
 Should it be?
 Much is the same for both women and men when it comes to communicating in the workplace, and yet, it’s hard to ignore how differently they can be subsequently judged – overtly or not.
 Try asking a room full of women if they’ve ever been told to “speak up” and are then admonished for being “too aggressive” when they do.
 Most will answer they’ve encountered this very paradox.
 This phenomenon has a name – the Double Bind – coined in the 1950s.
 When women attempt to adopt what they believe are qualities that their male counterparts use in the workplace, they’re often criticized or even punished.
 In this program, participants get techniques to adjust or eliminate the five most limiting behaviors in our ten years of coaching female executives: monotone, rambling, up-speak or vocal fry, speaking too fast, and having a “small” physical presence.
 Participants will also learn how to decipher feedback and make it more behavioral and actionable.

 Hybrid workforces are here to stay.
 No matter if you’re working in a boutique firm, a Fortune 500 company, or a multinational corporation, everyone needs to know how to make hybrid communication opportunities effective and engaging.
 This program covers all hybrid situations: leading or participating, in-person or remote, audio-only or video, and more.
-Participants will learn hybrid best practices like: setting up a roll call at the top of hybrid meetings, narrating your gaze when you’re remote, how to create engaging slides, traffic copping people where to look and what to ignore in your visuals, passing the baton skillfully to colleagues, and interjecting with intention.
+Participants will learn hybrid best practices like: setting up a roll call at the top of hybrid meetings, narrating your gaze when you’re remote, how to create engaging slides, being a good visuals traffic cop by showing people where to look and what they can ignore, passing the baton skillfully to colleagues, and interjecting with intention.
 We’ll also explore how to manage communication after a hybrid event and what pitfalls to avoid.
 Hybrid work can be just as fruitful as all in-person or all remote.
 The key is knowing which hat to wear – and how many hats at once.

 Fewer, Faster, Better